Motorcycle Chains With The Best Features For The Price

 However, X-ring motorcycle chains are more expensive than the O-ring chain, but the X-ring does offer a longer lifespan than both standard and O-ring chains.

-The 4 Best Motorcycle Chains this 2017
+The 4 Best Motorcycle Chains

 The RK Racing Chain 520S0 is an O-ring type of motorcycle chain.
 This is the same chain that is preferred by multiple FIM World Championship teams and AMA World Superbike and SuperSport racing teams.